naoufal/react-native-payments/README.md

 ```es6
 paymentRequest.abort();
 ```

+🚨 _Note: Not yet implemented on Android Pay_

 ### Requesting Contact Information
 Some apps may require contact information from a user.
 You can do so by providing a [`PaymentOptions`]() as a third argument when initializing a Payment Request.
 Using Payment Options, you can request a contact name, phone number and/or email.